 Remember that scene from Christmas Vacation when the Griswold family Christmas tree is burnt to a crisp?
 The added excitement of the holidays can also add electrical and fire hazards to your home.
 Run down this safety list to avoid a Griswold-like holiday emergency!
+Here are few safe holiday tips you can follow:

 - If you have a real Christmas tree, keep it well-hydrated by watering it every day.
 The drier the tree, the higher the fire risk.
 Dispose of your tree once it begins drying out and dropping needles.